Mahmoud-Khalifa19/nyt-Instanews/README.md

 # NYT Instanews Project

-The Project
+# The Project

 The purpose of the project was to create a one-page, responsive website that allows a user to filter top news story categories via the New York Times API.
+The content was requested through the NYT website which was frequently used to pull and append data.
+Each category had 12 news.

+* Mobile (320px)
+* Tablet (600px)
+* Desktop (1240px)

 # Built With
 1. HTML